boelstlf/Pi4JDevices/README.md

 The output will look something like this
 > Raspberry Pi 3 Model B Rev 1.2

-### Setup steps after raw image
+## Setup steps after raw image

-### Pin Layout
+## Pin Layout
-As identified above I am running this code on a Raspi model 3, thus the following pin layout applies https://projects.drogon.net/raspberry-pi/wiringpi/pins/
+As identified above I am running this code on a Raspi model 3, thus the following pin layout applies. https://projects.drogon.net/raspberry-pi/wiringpi/pins/